shsagir/play-area-sync/docs/craft-3-tune.md

 ## Updating Craft

-From time to time a new minor Craft version will come out, dot or a dot-dot, like an update from 3.1.5 to 3.1.6.
+On a regular basis Craft ...

 We recommend to always use the latest version for security reasons.
 Mind that you are responsible for the software you write yourself and use.
 Depending on your deployment workflow — [Git](/craft-3-deploy-git) or [SFTP](/craft-3-upload-sftp) — there are two ways to update Craft:

 ### A. Update Craft with a Git workflow